Discovering Anti-Inflammatory Herbs

 Growing your own ginseng can be done, but to do so is labor intensive, takes special skill, and requires a lot of patience because it takes several years and special cultivation before you see results.
 Ginseng once established is a perennial that will come back year after year as long as the right growing conditions exist.

 Today the Mediterranean diet is a favorite for many and a popular herb in both Mediterranean and Mexican cuisines is oregano.
-Oregano provides balsamic and aromatic flavor, and is popular for providing necessary body nutrients.
-Two teaspoon of oregano has almost 30 percent of the required daily allowance for vitamin K. In addition, oregano’s phytonutrients rosmarinic acid and thymol, have antioxidant and anti-inflammatory effects.
-Theses anti-inflammatory effects are weaker than hydrocortisone.
+Oregano provides balsamic and aromatic flavors and is popular for providing necessary body nutrients.
+Two teaspoons of oregano have almost 30 percent of the required daily allowance for vitamin K. In addition, oregano’s phytonutrients rosmarinic acid and thymol, have antioxidant and anti-inflammatory effects.
+These anti-inflammatory effects are weaker than hydrocortisone.
 However, the antioxidant properties of oregano can actually prevent disease caused by inflammation, making oregano an effective anti-inflammatory herb.

 Oregano can be grown from seed or bought from a nursery.
 The seeds can be planted in a greenhouse or seeded directly into the garden.
 If grown in the south is a perennial, but up north grows as a garden annual or an indoor potted plant.

 Turmeric with its deep yellow hue is another name for Indian saffron and is a popular mainstay when making curry.
 It is rich in nutrients.
-Two teaspoons of turmeric provides 17 percent of the required daily value pf manganese, 10 percent of iron and 4 percent of vitamin B6.
+Two teaspoons of turmeric provide 17 percent of the required daily value of manganese, 10 percent of iron, and 4 percent of vitamin B6.
 Turmeric has long been known for its potent anti-inflammatory properties.
-The yellow color in turmeric comes from curcumin, and curcumin is comparable to hydrocortisone or phenylbutazone, chemical substance in its anti-inflammatory effects.
-Turmeric is affective for many on individuals in the relief of inflammatory bowel diseases, arthritis and cancer, because of its antioxidant properties.
+The yellow color in turmeric comes from curcumin, and curcumin is comparable to hydrocortisone or phenylbutazone, a chemical substance in its anti-inflammatory effects.
+Turmeric is effective for many individuals in the relief of inflammatory bowel diseases, arthritis, and cancer, because of its antioxidant properties.

-Turmeric is usually grown in hot, humid climates of hardiness zone 9 or higher therefore cannot be grown in year round in temperate climates.
-It can, however, be grown in the summer in cooler climates and dug up and brough inside in the winter or grown in containers year round.
+Turmeric is usually grown in hot, humid climates of hardiness zone 9 or higher, therefore, cannot be grown year-round in temperate climates.
+It can, however, be grown in the summer in cooler climates and dug up and brought inside in the winter or grown in containers year round.